joseph-abell/york-oratory/content/groups.md

     title: Newman’s Group (Young Adults)
     urlSlug: groups/newmans-group
   - body: >-
-      We are always looking for musicians to enhance our Sunday liturgy.
+      10.30am

-      There is a small choir to support the singing at the 10:30am Sunday Mass.
-      We have hymns, simple motets and congregational Mass settings.
+      There is a choir which sings at the 10:30am Sunday Mass.
+In addition to hymns and congregational Mass settings, we work on choral music by composers such as Mozart and Tallis in a friendly and supportive environment.
 We are looking for both male and female voices.
+All are welcome.

-Please contact Br Adam for information.
+      Please contact Br Adam or Molly Reinker Morgan for information.

       At the 12:00pm Latin Mass we have the Schola Sancti Wilfridi a traditional